Demystifying Essential Mutual Fund Terminology

 Bond Fund

-Bond funds invest strictly in bonds (pretty obvious, right?).
-This type of fund is suited for investors primarily interested in current income.
+Bond Funds exclusively invest in bonds (obvious, isn’t it?).
+This fund is ideal for investors focused on generating current income.

 • Credit Risk